 Proxies attending the AGM albeit virtually or in person will need to cast the votes of the members instructing them, therefore the proxy will need to be given the details regarding mandated or discretionary votes.
-The proxy may have multiple votes to cast for a number of members and also might be a member themselves.
-In the context of a Hybrid AGM, for those members attending virtually it is recommended the system allows for both types of voting instructions (mandated and discretionary) and can also accommodate for multiple votes being cast (i.e. the voter and any proxy votes for each resolution).
-For those attending in person physically at the meeting, they can also use the same system on their mobile device to see the voting options.
+The proxy may have multiple votes to cast for several members and also might be a member themselves.
+In the context of a Hybrid AGM, for those members attending virtually, it is recommended the system allows for both types of voting instructions (mandated and discretionary) and can also accommodate for multiple votes being cast (i.e. the voter and any proxy votes for each resolution).
+Those attending in person physically at the meetingcan also use the same system on their mobile device to see the voting options.
 This would mean that the results of each resolution/motion could be collated (with the software undertaking an automatic deduplication check) and shown near instantly when the vote is closed, before moving onto to the next topic.

 It may not be possible for all members in attendance physically at the meeting to vote via a mobile device, maybe they don’t have one or are not confident with technology, therefore a paper ballot may be handed to them to complete.
 So, there would be a combination of digital votes cast along with paper ballots cast at the meeting.
 For the results to be announced a verification/count process would need to be undertaken manually, which may mean announcing the results at the end of the meeting instead of at the close of each voting process.

 Due to the complex nature of integrating proxy voting into an AGM an independent scrutineer is normally used to manage the entire process, to ensure there is no perceived bias and secure voting systems are used.